-DOING BUSINESS IN GREECE
+DOING BUSINESS IN GREECE IN 2017

 Since 2003, Healy Consultants Group PLC has assisted our Clients with starting companies in Greece.
 Our services include i) Greece business registration ii) government license registration iii) corporate bank account opening in Greece and abroad iv) employee recruitment v) visa strategies and vi) office rental solutions.

 Press the link headings below to read detailed, relevant, up to date information.